frank-mitchell-com/nomadsec/README.md

 The output file can be dragged and dropped directly into Poster Maker's "sector data" text box, and you can make an accurate if boring map.

-> A future release will translate _Nomad_ parameters into passable numbers
+The script translates _Nomad_ parameters into passable numbers for the GEnie
-> for the GEnie format ... enough to distinguish asteroids from Earth-like
-> worlds, and maybe more.
+format: the Universal Planet Profile (UPP), trade codes, and PBG (population, bases, gas giants).
+It also generates zone restrictions based on certain _Nomad_ World Tags.
+The translation is far from perfect: _Nomad_ has no equivalent to "Scout Bases" or "Naval Bases", for example.
+Still, it should make a map from <https://travellermap.com/make/poster> more interesting than plain dots and names.

 ## TODO